Fyuyko/Fyuyko/README.md

 I am a beginner Frontend developer.
 <br>
-Now I know and can work with HTML, CSS, SCSS, as well as learning JavaScriot
+Now I know and can work with HTML, CSS, SCSS, as well as learning JavaScript
 <br>
 Previously, I was engaged in the development of landing pages on freelance, now I want to develop and move on